cy-arduino/FB_360_image_generator/README.md

-# Panaroma converter for Facebook
+# Panorama converter for Facebook
-Panaroma converter for Facebook
+Panorama converter for Facebook

 ## TODO
 1. make a package and upload to pypi